bigwoke/tsbot/README.md

 # Ex: if a user has 10 quotes, each quote displayed is on cooldown for 1 minute
 # (60,000ms) from the time the quote is displayed via the quote command.
 QUOTE_TIMEOUT_MOD=6000
+# Amount of time to wait before removing the nomove "listener."
+Without
+# ENFORCE_MOVE set to true, this variable has no effect.
+Basically,
+# this number is the amount of time in milliseconds after a client is
+# manually moved before they should be allowed to manually switch channels
+# on their own without being manually moved back to their channel.
+Latency
+# may be worth considering.
+Too low of a value and the effect will never
+# work, too high and people may be inadvertently affected if they switch
+# channels manually.
+NOMOVE_WAIT=300
 # Users with full access to every feature of the bot.
 # Correct values are unique IDs of teamspeak clients.
 Comma delimited.
 ROOT_USERS='AbCdEfGhIjKlMnOpQrStUvWxYzA=, AzYwXvUtSrQpOnMlKjIhGfEdCbA='